Chapter 46 BWV 157 Ich lasse dich nicht, du segnest mich denn

 Immediately following this second image, the strings offer one of the motives from the ritornello of the duet (bar 6), a musical moment of reassurance as the much looked-for blessing is momentarily echoed.
 A further brief reference to the singers′ rising fourths may also be found in the second violin line of bar 12.

 Would Bach have expected his human congregation to have noticed?
-Certainly, these details serve to remind the modern listener, armed with a score, of Bach′s integrated approach to cantata architecture.
+Perhaps not.
+Nevertheless, these details serve to remind the modern listener, armed with a score, of Bach′s integrated approach to cantata architecture.

 It would be fascinating to know just who came up with the idea of combining elements of aria and recitative in the penultimate movement.
 It could have been the librettist but this is unlikely since it would have required him to venture into the field of formal musical structuring, the domain surely, of the composer.
 It seems more likely that Bach was presented with two stanzas, the first six lines long and suitable for setting as an aria.
 The second was longer (ten lines) and both its proportions and subject matter suggest a recitative.
 Had this plan been followed, the macro structure of the cantata would have been perfectly logical and traditional with alternating arias and recitatives for tenor and bass between the opening duet and the closing chorale i.e.